 - How does hypnosis work?

 Hypnosis usually involves an intro to the treatment throughout which the subject is advised that ideas for creative understanding will be introduced to him or her.
-A hypnotic procedure is used to motivate and evaluate patients’ responses and psychological procedures.
+A hypnotic process is used to motivate and evaluate patients’ reactions and psychological procedures.

-Utilizing hypnosis, one person (the subject) is directed by another (the hypnotist) to respond to different ideas in order to experience an “transformed state of consciousness.”
+Utilizing hypnosis, one person (the subject) is directed by another (the hypnotist) to react to different ideas in order to experience an “altered state of consciousness.”

 Hypnotic procedures and ideas differ, depending on the objectives of the practitioner.